Tax-free cash recycling

 Any personal contributions (including third party contributions but excluding employer contributions) which are paid on or after age 75 are excluded from this test.
 This is because personal contributions do not attract tax relief and therefore the member will not benefit from double tax-relief if recycling occurs.

-With regards to measuring whether there has been a significant increase in contributions, where the member hadn’t paid contributions in a while, RPI can be used to up-rate the last contribution to produce a current value for comparison purposes.
+With regards to measuring whether there has been a significant increase in contributions, where the member hadn’t paid contributions in a while, the Retail Price Index (RPI) can be used to up-rate the last contribution to produce a current value for comparison purposes.
 Contributions paid that are within the five year testing period should not be uprated.

 Where it is an aggregate of tax-free cash amounts that takes the amount over the £7,500 limit, it is the last payment of tax-free cash that the significant increase in contributions is measured against.